AElfProject/aelf-docs/docs/quick-start/developers/single-pool-staking-dapp/index.md

    ![connect-wallet](/img/staking-connect-wallet-buton.png)

-- You will get Connection Request on Portkey wallet as you can see in below image.
+- You will get a connection request on Portkey wallet as you can see in the below image.
 - Click on **Approve** button.

    ![connect-wallet](/img/staking-connect-wallet-request.png)